seqan/seqan3/doc/tutorial/concepts/index.md

 \include doc/tutorial/concepts/specialisation.cpp

 This is a typical example of a "type transformation trait".
-It maps one type to another type; in this case it returns a type that is able to represent the square root of the "input type".
+It maps one type to another type; in this case, it returns a type that is able to represent the square root of the "input type".
-This can be used in generic algorithms to hold data in different types depending on the type of the input – in this case we could avoid half of the space consumption for unsigned integral types VS signed integral types.
+This can be used in generic algorithms to hold data in different types depending on the type of the input – in this case, we could avoid half of the space consumption for unsigned integral types VS signed integral types.

 \note The std::same_as used above is a concept with two template parameters.
 It requires that both parameters are the same.
 The `static_assert` checks conditions at compile-time; it can be used to verify whether a type or a combination of types model a concept.
-In the above case we can use the combination to check the "return type" of the transformation trait.
+In the above case, we can use the combination to check the "return type" of the transformation trait.

 # Concepts in SeqAn and this documentation